zhangdafeihhh/ArgFuscator.net/README.md

 # ArgFuscator

-ArgFuscator is an open-source, stand-alone web application that helps generate obfuscated command-lines for common system-native executables.
+ArgFuscator is an open-source, stand-alone web application that helps generate obfuscated command lines for common system-native executables.

 👉 **Use the interactive version of ArgFuscator on [ArgFuscator.net](https://argfuscator.net/)** 🚀